Ashok-0003/repo-3/Overview/DevOps/Handover-Plan-from-Microsoft.md

 1. Remove Sonar or Quality Control (QC-) pipelines.
 1. Remove Microsoft Users from Azure DevOps and Azure Active Directory.
 1. Clean up the temporary cloud resources being used by Microsoft team members.
-1. Transfer the [organisation](https://dev.azure.com/TASMUCP/_settings/organizationOverview) owner rights to Malomatia POC
+1. Transfer the [organisation](https://dev.azure.com/TASMUCP/_settings/organizationOverview) owner rights to Malomatia POC.
 1. Delete this wiki as the handover activities complete.